 The growing chicks need a great deal of animal protein for muscle and feather development early in life.
 They feed heavily on insects and other small animals for the first few weeks, gradually shifting to a diet of green plant materials and fruits as they become larger.
 Chicks grow rapidly, increasing from about 1/2 ounce midgets when hatched to 17-20 oz. fully grown young birds 16 weeks later.
 That is a 38 to 46 fold increase in weight.
 At 17 weeks of age, a Ruffed Grouse is almost as large and heavy as it will ever be.

 Biologists and others who want to age Ruffed Grouse rely upon certain peculiarities of the molt of the primary flight feathers.
-The booklet A Grouse in the Hand explains this aging procedure.
-And following the first complete molt by a 14 to 15 month old adult grouse, there are no known physical characteristics which reliably identify the age.
+The booklet explains this aging procedure.
+Following the first complete molt by a 14 to 15 month old adult grouse, there are no known physical characteristics which reliably identify the age.

 Young females begin leaving the brood one or two weeks later than their brothers, and they normally disperse about three times as far.
 Some young hens move at least 15 miles looking for the place where they’ll spend the rest of their lives.